Information & Resources

 Overview

-Children with Down syndrome, who also have the dual diagnosis of an autistic spectrum disorder, tend to receive a diagnosis at an older age than their peers.
-Their parents and carers may experience a long wait and considerable difficulty in obtaining the diagnosis .
+Children with Down syndrome, who have the dual diagnosis of an Autism Spectrum Disorder, tend to receive the diagnosis of ASD at an older age than their peers.
+Their parents and carers may experience a long wait and considerable difficulty in obtaining the diagnosis.

-There is often reluctance to consider the possibility of co-existent Down syndrome and Autism spectrum disorder (ASD.)
+Recognising ASD in children with Down syndrome is challenging.
+There can be a reluctance to consider the possibility of co-existent Down syndrome and ASD.
 There are several reasons why the diagnosis is frequently much delayed, including:

 There are a number of recognised risk factors for autism, in children with Down Syndrome.
 These include:

-There are a number of important conditions to consider in evaluating a possible dual diagnosis of autism and Down Syndrome.
+- There are several important conditions to consider in evaluating a possible dual diagnosis of autism and Down Syndrome.
 These are more common in Down Syndrome and may cause diagnostic confusion or increased disability.
 These include:

 - Hearing impairment